Maria Margaretha Kirch: Career, observations, and publications

-1–15 January of the Chur-Brandenburgischer Calender for 1701 - The first column lists the days in the week, the second column gives the name day, the third column predicts the zodiac in which the moon would stand that day, while the fourth column either contains astronomical information – 1 January conjunction of Saturn and Mars, 9 January new moon – or vague weather predictions – 12 and 13 January snow or just rain.
-At the bottom of the page the daylight hours, and the time the sun rises and sets is predicted for every fifth day.
+1–15 January of the Chur-Brandenburgischer Calendar for 1701 - The first column lists the days in the week, the second column gives the name day, the third column predicts the zodiac in which the moon would stand that day, while the fourth column either contains astronomical information – 1 January conjunction of Saturn and Mars, 9 January new moon – or vague weather predictions – 12 and 13 January snow or just rain.
+At the bottom of the page, the daylight hours, and the time the sun rises and sets are predicted for every fifth day.

 Women were not afforded journeyman years during their apprenticeship, which left them dependent on those in their household for training.
 As a result, Gottfried Kirch gave his wife further instruction in astronomy, as he did for his sister and all his children starting from a young age.
 Due to societal norms and beliefs of the given time period, women were not allowed to attend universities in Germany.
 This did not completely exclude women from practicing astronomy, however, because the work of astronomy and the observation of the heavens took place largely outside the universities.
 The majority of astronomers during this time period did not have official degrees in astronomy.
-Instead, most astronomers boasted degrees in medicine, law, or theology.
+Instead, most astronomers held degrees in medicine, law, or theology.
 Prominent scientific universities in Kirch's time included the French Academie Royal des Sciences, Berlin Akademie der Wissenschaften and the Royal Society of London, all of which catered to a male audience.
 Thus, Kirch became one of the few women active in astronomy in the 1700s.
 She became widely known as the Kirchin, the feminine version of the family name.
 It was not unheard of in the Holy Roman Empire that a woman should be active in astronomy.
 Maria Cunitz, Elisabeth Hevelius, and Maria Clara Eimmart had been active astronomers in the seventeenth century.

 Through an edict, Friedrich III introduced a monopoly for calendars in Brandenburg, and later Prussia, imposing a calendar tax.
 The income from this monopoly was to pay astronomers and members of the Berlin Academy of Sciences that Friedrich III founded in July 1700.
 Friedrich III also went on to build an observatory that was inaugurated in January 1711.
 Assisted by his wife, Gottfried Kirch prepared the first calendar of a series, entitled Chur-Brandenburgischer Verbesserter Calender Auff das Jahr Christi 1701, which became very popular.